 The Lumen Christi project is a continuation of students’ Christian service experience that takes place over junior and senior years.
 Unlike freshman and sophomore years, students choose the type of direct service they would like to do.
 Students can serve those with physical/developmental disabilities, the poor/under-resourced, the environment, or can actively teach their faith.
 Lists of approved service agencies can be found above.
 In addition to completing 20 hours of direct service and one reflection paper each year, students also participate in Theology of Service sessions throughout the year.

-Founded by the Council of Orange, Society of St. Vincent de Paul, Second Harvest began providing food for the hungry in October of 1983 in Orange.
-With the help of supporters and volunteers, Second Harvest Food Bank works through a network of 190 nonprofit partner agencies and programs to provide wholesome food and fresh produce to more than 250,000 hungry children, seniors and families in Orange County every month.
-This year, all sophomores in conjunction with their religion class, will be assisting Second Harvest in collecting food and serving in their warehouse.
+All sophomores assist Second Harvest Food Bank in collecting, organizing and distributing food at Second Harvest’s warehouse at Great Park.
+Trips are organized by Campus Ministry and take place throughout the year via Religion classes.
+Founded by the Society of St. Vincent de Paul, Council of Orange, Second Harvest began providing food for the hungry in October of 1983.
+With the help of volunteers, Second Harvest Food Bank works through a network of 200 local nonprofit partner charities to provide wholesome food and fresh produce to more than 250,000 hungry children, seniors and families in Orange County every month.

-Each freshman serves as a coach/mentor to an athlete with special needs at the annual SMCHS Special Olympic Track and Field Meet held March 2, 2018.
-During the weeks leading up to the meet, freshman have an intensive orientation so they are prepared and can best support the needs of their athlete.
+Each freshman serves as a coach/mentor to an athlete with special needs at the annual SMCHS Special Olympics Track and Field Meet.
+In the 2018-2019 school year, the event will take place on March 4, 2019.
+During the weeks leading up to the meet, freshmen participate in orientation activities that prepare them to best support the needs of their athlete.